The skills you need to start a typing/scribing business

 - be experienced in working with sensitive and confidential information and have a very good understanding of how to keep your clients’ information secure and private

 - be proficient in the MS Office suite and audio transcription programs, and willing and able to quickly learn new software

-- able to accurately scribe recordings of people speaking; i.e. have very good online/audio transcription skills;
+- have a typing speed of 80 to 100 words per minute and excellent accuracy; able to accurately scribe recordings of people speaking; i.e. have very good transcription skills

-- editing reports and other types of documents including publications;
+- editing reports and other documents

-- proofreading reports and other types of documents including publications;
+- proofreading reports and other documents